AshleighAdams/Keyden/README.md

 - Add welcome popup showing how to configure Git
 - Add ability to automatically configure Git's configure SSH agent
 - Add ability to configure Git's signing keys
-- Security settings should be able to be locked via PIN or via Windows Hello etc